 The symbolism of Easter offers an opportunity to reflect on the importance of the natural world and the shift of consciousness required for the survival of life on this planet.
-If we are to find a way forward we urgently need to address climate change and environmental degradation.
+If we are to find a way forward we will need to address climate change and environmental degradation.
 To alter our perilous trajectory we need to assume responsibility for the state of our world.
 Science alone will not take us where we need to go.
-We need a transformation that will enable us to address the wide range of human activities that are adversely impacting the Earth’s geology and ecosystems.
-Science alone cannot solve the crisis we face, to do that we will need a spiritual and cultural transformation.
+We need a spiritual and cultural transformation that will enable us to address the wide range of human activities that are destroying the Earth’s ecosystems.

 “I used to think the top environmental problems were biodiversity loss, ecosystem collapse and climate change.
 I thought that with 30 years of good science we could address those problems.
 But I was wrong.
 The top environmental problems are selfishness, greed, and apathy…to deal with those we need a spiritual and cultural transformation – and we scientists don’t know how to do that.”